 To choke out a mature stand of Japanese knotweed:

-- Cutting all the Japanese knotweed to the ground.
+- Cut all of the Japanese knotweed plants down to the ground.

-1. Most pond liners I'm familiar with are not as tough as tarps.
-Here's my concern.
-When you cut the Japanese knotweed to the ground, any sharp edges left over could puncture the pond liner, especially after the cut canes dry out and become woody.
+- Pond liners: Most pond liners are not tough enough to hold up to these conditions.
+When you cut the Japanese knotweed down to the ground, some sharp edges will inevitably be left over, despite your best efforts to remove them.
+These will puncture the pond liner, especially after the cut canes dry out and become woody.